cubedro/frontier.ethereum.org/views/content/geth.md

 Tip: Typing **web3** will list all the available packages, fields and functions provided by Geth.
 The most commonly used you should be aware of are the packages: **admin** (administering your node), **pesonal** (managing your accounts), **miner** (handling mining operations) and **eth** (interacting with the blockchain).

+**ATTENTION: If you just want to test the technology and play around, DON'T USE THE MAIN NETWORK.
+Read further to find out how to deploy a private test network without spending your ether.**

 ### Alternative ways to running